 Life insurance isn’t one-size-fits-all.
-We all have different life insurance needs and reasons to buy it.
+We all have different coverage needs and reasons for purchasing it.
 Sometimes, trying to meet all your needs with one policy is tricky.
-Thankfully, you can have more than one life insurance policy.
+Thankfully, you can have more than one.

-Buying more than one life insurance policy is a great way to ensure all your needs are covered while saving money in the long run.
+Buying more than one life insurance policy is a great way to ensure your coverage is adequate, while saving money in the long run.
 Keep reading to find the best way to layer multiple life insurance policies.

 Table of Contents